Shaunnero/Prediction_of_Product-Sales/README.md

 ## Methods

-Regression Metric Selection: Linear regresion
+Regression Metric Selection: Linear regression

+Used to predict or explain the relationship between a dependent variable and one or more independent variables.It assumes a linear connection between these variables, represented by a straight line

+Regression Metric Selection: Random Forest with GridSearchCV

+Random Forest with GridSearchCV is a powerful combination of machine learning techniques used for building predictive models.
+Random Forest is an ensemble algorithm that combines multiple decision trees to make accurate predictions.
+GridSearchCV is a method for systematically tuning hyperparameters to find the best configuration for a model

+## Results

-We have also evaluated our model's performance using the Linear regresion
+Linear regresion
 Comparing Training vs. Test Performance
-Our analysis of the R-squared values and Linear regraion reveals the following:

-Regression Metric Selection: Random Forest with GridSearchCV We have also evaluated our model's performance using the Random Forest

-Comparing Training vs. Test Performance
-Our analysis of the R-squared values and Linear regraion reveals the following:

-## Results

 The R-squared value for the training data indicates that the model doesnt fit the training data well, capturing 0.67% of the variability.
 The R-squared value for the test data indicates that the model generalizes to new, unseen data with an R-squared value of  -8.45%.

 In conclusion, our linear regression model demonstrates a very bad performance in predicting the target variable and is Overfitting.
 Its ability to generalize to new data indicates that it is overly specialized to the training data (overfitting) and too simplistic (underfitting).

+Random Forest with GridSearchCV
+Comparing Training vs. Test Performance

 The R-squared value for the training data indicates that the model doesnt fit the training data well, capturing 69% of the variability.
 The R-squared value for the test data indicates that the model generalizes to new, unseen data with an R-squared value of  59%.